 Liz Wilson

 Liz believes all people with learning disabilities are all different.
 She says she encourages her daughter to speak up for herself.
-But her brother doesn’t use words to communicate so she says he and many like him need family to speak up for him and interpret his unique communication to those who don’t know him so well.
+But her brother didn’t use words to communicate so she says he and many like him need family to speak up for him and interpret his unique communication to those who don’t know him so well.
 Liz would like to find more and better ways for people who have lots of support needs to get involved and be heard.

 Liz has had people with learning disabilities in her family for her whole life and has seen many policy changes.
 She says ’the thing that has never changed is the love and commitment of families who work so hard to make sure our loved ones have a good life’.